MyCryptoCheckout/wordpress/readme.txt

 * New currency: ETH on Base
 * New currency: WETH on Base
 * New currency: USDC on Base
+* New currency: DEGEN
+* New chain: Solana SOL
+* New currency: dogwifhat WIF
+* New currency: Popcat POPCAT
+* New currency: USDT on SOL
+* New currency: USDC on SOL
+* New currency: Bobby BOBBY
+* New currency: Value Flow VFLOW
 * Update: Better scripts and styles versioning
 * Update: bignumber.js to v9.1.2
 * Update: web3.js to v1.10.4